Navezjt/sd-webui-reactor/README.md

   OR only **VS C++ Build Tools** (if you don't need the whole Visual Studio) and select "Desktop Development with C++" under "Workloads -> Desktop & Mobile": https://visualstudio.microsoft.com/visual-cpp-build-tools/
 2. In web-ui, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-roop-nsfw` in the "Install from URL" tab
+3. Pelase, wait for several minutes until installation process will end
+4. Check the last message in your SD-WebUI Console:
+* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C) and start it again.
-3. Go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Restart the UI"
+* If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI"
+5. Enjoy!

 If you use [SD.Next](https://github.com/vladmandic/automatic):